-On this day, July 18th, 1918 Nelson Mandela was born in South Africa.
+On this day, July 18th, 1918 Nelson Mandela was born in South Africa; today marks his 100th birthday.

 His story is greater than amazing; how does a man imprisoned for decades and decades